-With $160 million in new funding, Freenome looks commercialize its blood test to detect colorectal cancer – TechCrunch
+With $160 million in new funding, Freenome looks to commercialize its blood test to detect colorectal cancer – TechCrunch

 Almost all cancer screening will eventually require a biopsy, but determining whether that’s necessary in the early stages of cancer can mean the difference between life and death.

 It’s one of the reasons why investors have spent hundreds of millions if not billions of dollars to find a reliable way to detect cancer from simple procedures like a blood draw.
-And why they’re investing over $160 million in the South San Francisco-based startup, Freenome.
+And it’s why they’re investing more than $160 million in the South San Francisco-based startup, Freenome.

 “If I could do it with less money and do it responsibly, I would,” says Gabriel Otte, Freenome’s founder and chief executive officer.

-It’s a strain of the disease that has already been proven to respond well to early diagnosis and treatment.
-Whereas other types of cancer are less well understood in their earliest stages, according to Otte.
+It’s a strain of the disease that has already been proven to respond well to early diagnosis and treatment, whereas other types of cancer are less well understood in their earliest stages, according to Otte.

-By drawing samples of cell-free DNA from the blood, and treating it with methylation and protein biomarkers the company is able to apply machine learning techniques to identify additive signatures that can increase the accuracy of early cancer detection tests.
+By drawing samples of cell-free DNA from the blood, and treating it with methylation and protein biomarkers, the company is able to apply machine learning techniques to identify additive signatures that can increase the accuracy of early cancer detection tests.

-By using multiple inputs rather than looking for just genetic material coming off of tumors the company says that its tests can detect cancer earlier than traditional tests that are more invasive and can miss early signs of the disease.
+By using multiple inputs rather than looking for just genetic material coming off of tumors, the company says that its tests can detect cancer earlier than traditional tests that are more invasive and can miss early signs of the disease.

-Colorectal cancer, which is the second most lethal cancer in the U.S., has a 90 percent five-year relative survival rate when it’s detected early, according to data from the National Cancer Institute’s Surveillance, Epidemiology, and End Results Program, cited by the company.
+Colorectal cancer, which is the second most lethal cancer in the U.S., has a 90% five-year relative survival rate when it’s detected early, according to data from the National Cancer Institute’s Surveillance, Epidemiology, and End Results Program, cited by the company.

 “We get this image in our head of a magical drug or using the immune system to kill a tumor.
-While drugs are an important part and will continue to play an important part..
-The difference between early detection and late stage detection it is life or death,” says Otte.
+While drugs are an important part and will continue to play an important part… the difference between early detection and late-stage detection is life or death,” says Otte.

-Freenome has data on several types of cancers and have looked at tests for over seven different target — including colorectal and prostate cancer.
+Freenome has data on several types of cancers and has looked at tests for over seven different targets — including colorectal and prostate cancer.
 But the company decided not to pursue a test for multiple cancer types because if they launched one, it would not get used, Otte said.

 “For the vast majority of cancer types today you wouldn’t do anything differently if you detected it early,” says Otte.
 “We haven’t developed what is the medical standard that we would apply to such an incident.”

 Competitors in the diagnostics market disagree.
-Grail, a startup also working in the diagnostics space has raised $1.5 billion for its technology that screens for multiple cancers.
+Grail, a startup also working in the diagnostics, space has raised $1.5 billion for its technology that screens for multiple cancers.
 The company even announced results earlier this year that showed promising advances for its technology.
-According to the company, data showed Grail’s still-in-development multi-cancer blood test detected strong signals for twelve deadly cancer types at early stages with a very high specificity of at least 99 percent (or a false positive rate of one percent or less).
+According to the company, data showed Grail’s still-in-development multi-cancer blood test detected strong signals for 12 deadly cancer types at early stages with a very high specificity of at least 99% (or a false positive rate of 1% or less).
 And the test identified where the cancer originated in the body (the tissue of origin) with high accuracy.

 Thrive Earlier Detection, which raised over $100 million in May, is another company taking the approach of looking at multiple cancer screens.